bygri/ossm-core/README.md

 * The user speaks to Django (through nginx and uwsgi)

-* Django [ossm-web] is responsible for sessions, authentication and static file serving as well as rendering localised HTML.
+* Django [ossm-web] is responsible for sessions and static file serving as well as rendering localised HTML.
   All requests for game data are passed through to the Swift core.
   Authentication here is handled by passing a token header to Swift.
-This part touches only the User table in the database, along with the various Django tables for sessions and admin.

 * Swift [ossm-api in ossm-core] is in itself a mini-webserver which speaks only JSON.
 It receives requests from the front-end, authenticates them with the